 Using drones in the classroom opens up a new set of opportunities to make classes more relevant and engaging for students.
 Drones are an important step towards introducing technology in classrooms.
 Together with similar gadgets, they have given teachers the opportunity to use these rather simple and affordable tools to teach children verbal skills, languages and even math.
 However, drones can be used to help enhance orientation skills, motor skills, and even give students a better understanding of how the world around us works.

 By going through the process of building a robot, students explore many different learning pathways.
-When students interact with robots in the classroom and make them perform various motions and tasks, your students’ different strengths will start to shine.
+When students interact with robots in the classroom and make them perform various motions and tasks, their’ different strengths will start to shine.
 The STEM skills that robotics teach are great for inspiring tomorrow’s engineers.
-However, I realize that not all of my students are going to work for NASA or even work in a science and math-related field.
-Yet some of the teamwork skills they learn through robotics are ones they will use for the rest of their life.
+However, not all students are going to work for NASA or even work in a science and math-related field.
+Yet some of the teamwork skills they learn through robotics are ones they will use for the rest of their lives.

 Virtual reality technology can bring a benefit to the education of new generations.
 Virtual reality is great because it lets us explore different realities and alternate our experiences.
-By wearing a VR headset, you're encountering high-quality visualizations that can mark you in a positive way.
-No matter what age they have, students will always love to sit and watch something instead of reading it.
-The VR technology is quite interesting, as it can create amazing experiences that could never be “lived” in the real life.
+By wearing a VR headset, students encounter high-quality visualizations that can change them in a positive way.
+No matter what age they are, students will usually prefer to sit and watch something instead of reading it.
+The VR technology is quite interesting, as it can create amazing experiences that could never be “lived” in real life.
 Students will definitely feel more motivated to learn with the use of this technology.